Chris-Mark-Wilson/sabotage81/README.md

         if bomb IS placed near tnt, doesnt work, fails on the map (line 224)... so we're altering the array during the explosion process.. start there..

+        ok, commented out the explosion function,
+        adjusted the box detection function to use box.props.x and box.props.y and now recursion works again to delete boxes..